frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 <!-- * Learned how to insert models into assemblies using the MKCad parts library -->

 In stage 1B, you will be introduced to power transmissions, which enable your robot to move and score.

+## Check for Comprehension Questions for 1A

+Before moving on to the next stage, take a moment to check your understanding of the key concepts from 1A.
+Try answering the following questions:

+!!! note "Note"
+    Feel free to refer back to the guide, but try your best to do these on your own.

+1. What is the primary advantage of using construction geometry in sketches?
+    1. It makes the sketch look more professional
+    2. It helps convey design intent and makes parts more parametric
+    3. It automatically creates dimensions
+    4. It reduces file size

+2. Which Featurescript is used to create tubes with specified wall thickness and hole patterns?
+    1. Extrude Individual
+    2. Gusset
+    3. Tube Converter
+    4. Spacer

+3. In a multi-part Part Studio, what extrude type should you select when creating a new part?
+    1. Add
+    2. Remove
+    3. New
+    4. Intersect

+4. What is the purpose of the `Group` function in assemblies?
+    1. To color-code parts
+    2. To restrict relative motion between parts
+    3. To hide parts from view
+    4. To create a bill of materials

+5. Short Answer: Describe the process of creating a gusset using the Gusset Featurescript.

+6. What is the advantage of using the `Fasten` mate in an assembly compared to using `Fix`?
+    1. It's faster to apply
+    2. It allows for more degrees of freedom
+    3. It's more parametric and maintains relationships between parts
+    4. It automatically aligns parts

+7. Short Answer: Explain why it's generally better to model all unique parts in a Part Studio, even if some parts are identical (like the vertical tubes in Exercise 3).

+8. Short Answer: Describe two ways that using Featurescripts can improve your CAD workflow efficiency.

+##  Answer Key for 1A Comprehension Check Questions
+??? note "Answer Key"

+    1. b: It helps convey design intent and makes parts more parametric

+    2. c: Tube Converter

+    3. c: New

+    4. b: To restrict relative motion between parts

+    5. Key points:
+        * Select Gusset tool
+        * Choose attachment holes
+        * Adjust parameters if needed
+        * Confirm creation

+    6. c: It's more parametric and maintains relationships between parts

+    7. Key points:
+        * Easier future modifications
+        * Maintains design intent
+        * Simplifies assembly
+        * More parametric

+    8. Key points:
+        * Automate complex/repetitive tasks
+        * Ensure consistency across designs

 <br>